HeNeArKrXeRn0/Python_Graphing_App/README.md

 ## File Structure

-- [main.py]: Entry point of the application.
+- [main.py](app/main.py): Entry point of the application.
-- [gui.py]: Contains the [GraphingApp] class which defines the GUI and its functionality.
+- [gui.py](app/gui.py): Contains the [GraphingApp] class which defines the GUI and its functionality.
-- [file_manager.py]: Manages file selection and loading.
+- [file_manager.py](app/file_manager.py): Manages file selection and loading.
-- [plot_manager.py]: Manages plotting and saving graphs.
+- [plot_manager.py](app/plot_manager.py): Manages plotting and saving graphs.
-- [graph_icon.ico]: Icon for the application window.
+- [settings.py](app/settings.py): Constants definition for the app

 ## Graphing Application

 ### GraphingApp Class

-The [GraphingApp] class is responsible for creating the main application window and handling user interactions.
+The [GraphingApp](app/gui.py#L8) class is responsible for creating the main application window and handling user interactions.
 It includes the following key components:

 - **Folder Selection**: Allows users to select a folder containing CSV files.
 - **Column Index Selection**: Allows users to specify the columns to be used for the X and Y data.